Once you're diagnosed

 If you join Coeliac UK, we can give you lots of detailed information about living with coeliac disease.

-- access to our Food and Drink Directory, which lists thousands of food and drink products that are safe to eat
+- access to our Food and Drink Guide, which lists thousands of food and drink products that are safe to eat

 - Crossed Grain Magazine, issued three times a year